 DID YOU KNOW that, in 1945, Pope Pius XII named Our Lady of Guadalupe as the “Patroness of the Americas”?
 So she is Blessed Mother for all of us, not just for people of Mexican or other Latino heritage.

-Invitation - Men's Prayer Breakfast
+Invitation - Men's Prayer Breakfast Via Zoom

 We would like to welcome men to our prayer breakfast, which has been meeting for many years.
-We meet every Wednesday from 6:00 AM to 7:00 AM at Byerlys 1601 West County Road C, Roseville, MN 55113.
-We start by reading the scriptures for Sunday, enjoy breakfast, share our thoughts on the meaning of the scripture readings, and end with short prayers.
+Originally we have meet in person from 6-7am at Byerlys, but recently have moved into the virtual world to meet via Zoom.
+We come into the meeting beginning at 9:00AM to 10:00AM.
+We virtually drink our coffee, start by reading the scriptures for Sunday, share our thoughts on the meaning of the scripture readings, and end with short prayers.
 The "leading" rotates each week.
-Questions ?
-Call Leo Boucher 651-484-2386
+We welcome other men to join.

-Invitation – Monday Night Prayer Hour
+Monday Night Prayer Hour "Life in the Spirit"

 “Come away with me to a quiet place and find some rest.” – Mark 6:31